BlushineIO/android-task/README.md

-# android-utils
+# Android Task
-Various utilities for Android
+Sync/Async events and tasks for Android